magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/11_dmxoscmidi.rst.txt

 **Set Delay** =>  Set the entered delay time

 .. note::
-    The delay will be used for all recorded shows the same, if you need them seperate, write me an email
+    The delay will be used for all recorded shows the same, if you need them separate, write me an email

-    ArtNet playback is limited to 4 Universes by firmware
+    ArtNet playback is limited to 4 Universes by firmware and can not be extended.

+    **If ArtNet somehow does not playback** on your hardware, it might be that your hardware only supports ArtNet v1 and don't respond to ArtPoll messages.
+    Enable ``always_broadcast = true`` on ``/var/lib/ola/conf/ola-artnet.conf``

 **Show01** => Plays DMX Show01